rFalque/pointCloudSkeletonization/README.md

 ![skeletonization](https://github.com/rFalque/pointCloudSkeletonization/raw/master/images/skeletonization.png "example of point cloud skeletonization through Laplacian contraction")

 ## todo
-* inspect the cases where the laplacian contraction produces a segmentation fault
 * reset the camera automatically

 ## Differences with the original paper